project-illium/illium-documentation/docs/api/blockchain-service.md

 }
 message GetMerkleProofResponse {
     // Block header information for the corresponding transaction BlockInfo block       = 1;
-    // Is the proof hashes corresponding to the witness hash tree. repeated bytes Uhashes = 2;
+    // Is the proof hashes linking the tx to the root repeated bytes hashes = 2;
-    // Is the proof hashes corresponding to the witness hash tree. repeated bytes Whashes = 3;
     // The least significant bit in flags corresponds to the last hash in `hashes`.
 The second least
     // significant to the second to last hash, and so on.
 The bit signifies whether the hash should be
-    // prepended (0) or appended (1) when hashing each level in the tree. uint32 flags           = 4;
+    // prepended (0) or appended (1) when hashing each level in the tree. uint32 flags          = 3;
 }

 message GetValidatorRequest {